roxas75/rxTools/README.md

 ## Current functionality
 ### General
 - Support for Web Browser (SPIDER) entrypoint for Old3DS (ver 4.1-9.2)
-- Support for System Settings (MSET) entrypoint for Old3DS (6.0-6.4)
+- Support for System Settings (MSET) entrypoint for Old3DS (ver 4.1-4.5, 6.0-6.4, and 9.2 with MSET downgraded to 6.x)
 - Support for System Settings (MSET) downgrading for Old3DS
 - Support for Ninjhax (Not Stable)
 - Hacking tools collection